Island Peak climbing - 18 Days

 The walk continues with a climb to reach the famous Namche Bazaar, stopping for two whole nights for acclimatization purposes before heading to higher terrain.
 Namche is an interesting town/village with facilities of banks, ATMs, many good restaurants, and lodges/resorts, including well-stocked shops and stores.

-From Namche onward, walk into green tree lines of blue pines, firs, and rhododendron with views along the trail facing Everest-Lhotse and majestic Ama Dablam, including an array of peaks, and then slowly reaching a beautiful spot at Thyangboche with time to visit its interesting monastery surrounded with snow-capped peaks and woodland.
+From Namche onward, walk into green tree lines of blue pines, firs, and rhododendron with views along the trail facing Everest-Lhotse and majestic Ama Dablam, including an array of peaks, and then slowly reaching a beautiful spot at Thyangboche with time to visit its interesting monastery surrounded by snow-capped peaks and woodland.

-After Tengboche, we head into wild, open, windswept country to reach scenic Imjatse Valley at Dingboche and Chukung, where our true adventure begins, heading towards Island Peak base camp with ample time for practice and rest before the summit on top of Island Peak.
+After Tengboche, we head into wild, open, windswept country to reach scenic Imjatse Valley at Dingboche and Chukung, where our true adventure begins. heading towards Island Peak base camp with ample time for practice and rest before the summit on top of Island Peak.

-With enough rest and preparation, aim higher following our expert guide to reach the summit of Island Peak/Imjatse Himal surrounded by a mind-blowing panorama of peaks.
+With enough rest and preparation, aim higher following our expert guide to reach the summit of Island Peak/Imjatse Himal, surrounded by a mind-blowing panorama of peaks.
 After feeling high and in great spirits, descend back to Chukung and then on the trail back to Lukla for a sweeping flight to Kathmandu after a remarkable and mesmerizing adventure on Island Peak climbing and treks.

 Itinerary Overview of Island Peak Climbing